Lyles College of Engineering

-The Process Controls and Automation Academy (PCA) is a co-curricular professional development program for students and professionals interested in expanding their skills for careers and opportunities in the manufacturing industry.
+The Process Controls and Automation Academy (PCAA) is a co-curricular professional development program for students and professionals interested in expanding their skills for careers and opportunities in the manufacturing industry.

-The course will cover: Introduction and utilization of PLC’s in industrial applications, design concepts, and best practices, I/O devices, scheduled/event interrupts, applications of control theory, PID, communications, diagnostics, and time and event‐based programming.
+The course will cover: Introduction and utilization of PLC's in industrial applications, design concepts, and best practices, I/O devices, schedule/event driven interrupts, applications of control theories, PID, communications, diagnostics and time and event-based programming.

-The course is FREE of cost to those STUDENTS that register and complete the program.
+The course is FREE of cost to those FRESNO STATE STUDENTS that register and complete the program.

 Foundations of Manufacturing Automation for currently enrolled Fresno State students

 Monday's 6 to 9 p.m. -September 11 - November 27, 2023